stijn-dejongh/ars-rethorica/manuscript/book1chapter11.md

 perceive it; and to be loved is to be cherished for one's own sake.
 And it is pleasant to be admired, because of the mere honor.
 Flattery and the flatterer are pleasant, the latter being a sham admirer and friend.
 It is pleasant to do the same things often; for that which is familiar is, as we said, pleasant.
 Change also is pleasant, since change is in the order of nature; for perpetual sameness creates an excess of the normal condition;
-whence it was said: Change in all things is sweet. [^^10_13] This is why what we only see at intervals, whether men or things, is pleasant; for there is a change from the present, and at the same time it is rare.
+whence it was said: *"Change in all things is sweet"*. [^^10_13] This is why what we only see at intervals, whether men or things, is pleasant; for there is a change from the present, and at the same time it is rare.
 And learning and admiring are as a rule pleasant; for admiring implies the desire to learn, so that what causes admiration is to be desired, and learning implies a return to the normal. [^^10_14] It is pleasant to bestow and to receive benefits; the latter is the attainment of what we desire, the former the possession of more than sufficient means, [^^10_15] both of